etleap/terraform-provider-etleap/docs/resources/pipeline.md

 - `refresh_schedule` (Attributes) A pipeline refresh processes all data in your source from the beginning to re-establish consistency with your destination.
 The pipeline refresh schedule defines when Etleap should automatically refresh the pipeline.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.

 Setting this to `null` is equivalent to setting the Refresh Schedule to `NEVER`. (see [below for nested schema](#nestedatt--refresh_schedule))
-- `stop_reason` (String) Describes the reason a pipeline has stopped. `null` if the pipeline is currently running. must be one of ["PAUSED", "PARSING_ERRORS", "SCHEMA_CHANGES", "REDSHIFT_RESIZE", "REDSHIFT_MAINTENANCE", "SOURCE_CONNECTION_DOWN", "DESTINATION_CONNECTION_DOWN", "PERMANENTLY_STOPPED", "SOURCE_BROKEN", "QUOTA_REACHED", "SOURCE_INACTIVE", "DESTINATION_INACTIVE", "PIPELINE_MODE_CHANGE"]
+- `stop_reason` (String) Describes the reason a pipeline has stopped. `null` if the pipeline is currently running.
+If a pipeline is being refreshed, the stop reason will be for the refreshing pipeline. must be one of ["PAUSED", "PARSING_ERRORS", "SCHEMA_CHANGES", "REDSHIFT_RESIZE", "REDSHIFT_MAINTENANCE", "SOURCE_CONNECTION_DOWN", "DESTINATION_CONNECTION_DOWN", "PERMANENTLY_STOPPED", "SOURCE_BROKEN", "QUOTA_REACHED", "SOURCE_INACTIVE", "DESTINATION_INACTIVE", "PIPELINE_MODE_CHANGE"]
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule))

 <a id="nestedatt--destination"></a>